sanjayr1/voter-pipeline/README.md

 ### Running the pipeline

+1. Run `make copy-data` (ideally before starting Airflow) so the scheduler has access to the CSV + dbt project as soon as it spins up.
-1. `make astro-start`
+2. `make astro-start`
-2. Ensure the Airflow Variables above are set (or use the defaults shown).
+3. Ensure the Airflow Variables above are set (or use the defaults shown).
-3. Trigger the DAG from the UI (`voter_ingestion_dag`) or via `make run-pipeline`.
+4. Trigger the DAG from the Airflow UI (`voter_ingestion_dag` → Play → Trigger).
+Re-run `make copy-data` before each trigger if you edit the data/dbt assets.

 Because the DAG tracks `source_file_hash`, rerunning a day with the same CSV results in a clean no-op branch; new hashes load only the delta rows and remain idempotent even if tasks retry mid-way.
+Airflow limits the DAG to one active run at a time, so wait for the prior run to finish (or pause the DAG) before triggering again.

 ### Validate ingestion results

 Install the DuckDB CLI if you don’t already have it (`brew install duckdb` on macOS).
-After a DAG run completes, inspect the warehouse directly from the repo root:
+After a DAG run completes, inspect the warehouse directly from the repo root.
+All Airflow/dbt writes land in `airflow/include/data/processed/goodparty.duckdb`; run queries against that file (or copy it back to `data/processed/` if you want to keep the legacy path in sync):

 ```bash
 duckdb airflow/include/data/processed/goodparty.duckdb "